terrarium-earth/Heracles-docs/Writerside/topics/Types-of-Rewards.md

 # Types of Rewards

 ## Item
 Rewards the player with an item.
-When creating such a reward, the item chooser pop-up allows picking an item from listing of item icons, specifying the item id directly, searching by tags, or using the item currently in the editor's hand.
+When creating such a reward, the item chooser pop-up allows picking an item either from a listing of item icons, specifying the item id directly, searching by tags, or by having the item currently in the editor's in-game hand.

 ## Experience
 Rewards the player with experience; amount may be specified with units of XP or Levels.